 The Trade Commissioner Service (New Zealand) manages Canada's trade relations with Fiji.
 In 2019, two-way trade was $34.9 million.
 Exports to Fiji were $27.4 million in 2019 and were predominantly industrial machinery, equipment and parts.
 Imports from Fiji were $7.5 million in 2019 and were primarily consumer goods.
 Canada has had an Air Transport Agreement in force with Fiji since 1974.
 Tourism, sugar and fisheries are the primary economic activities in Fiji.
 Canada’s main foreign direct investment in Fiji is in the mining industry.

 The Canada Fund for Local Initiatives (CFLI) provides much of Canada’s development assistance to Fiji.
 The High Commission of Canada in New Zealand administers CFLI in Fiji.
 Canada has contributed over $925,000 to organizations implementing CFLI projects in Fiji since 2012.
 CFLI has supported projects for women’s empowerment, improving food security, and discrimination.

-Through UN Women, Canada is providing $3.5 million to implement the Pacific Islands Markets for Change Project which supports female merchants in rural and urban markets in Fiji by ensuring that markets provide safe, inclusive and non-discriminatory environments.
+Through UN Women, Canada is providing $3.85 million to the Pacific Islands’ Markets for Change project.
+This project supports female merchants in rural and urban markets in Fiji, as well as Solomon Islands and Vanuatu.
+Markets for Change helps markets provide safe, inclusive and non-discriminatory environments.

 - Date Modified: